 Using whole foods on the run requires patience and experimentation.
 Start on long runs that are on the easier, shorter end of the spectrum and earlier on in your training cycle.
 These tips will help you fuel your long runs with whole foods:

-- Divide it into bite-sized pieces before you start running: This simple step will make eating whole foods on a long run much easier, as you do not have to manipulate packages or large pieces while running.
+Divide it into bite-sized pieces before you start running.
+This simple step will make eating whole foods on a long run much easier, since you do not have to manipulate packages or large pieces while running.
 Smaller bites are easier to eat while breathing heavily.

 38 Responses